 Functional Fitness is Targeted fitness, but it needs to be targeted at the functionality of your life

-If you are a parent of five and want to better carry your kids all day while chasing after a couple of them on the soccer field, it might be worth your time to practice farmers carries, sprinting, and Squats while leaving the Snatches, rope climbs, and Double-Unders at home.
+If you are a parent of five and want to better carry your kids all day while chasing after a couple of them on the soccer field, it might be worth your time to practice farmers’ carries and Squats while leaving the Snatches, rope climbs, and Double-Unders at home.

-But, if you hate the idea of Squats and are terrified to get under the bar, while I would encourage you to push past the fear, it’s not required.
+But, if you hate the idea of Squats and are terrified to get under the bar, while my athletes may hear this as a shock, it’s not required.

-Lunges, leg presses, and deadlifts while not as ideal can easily cover your gaps.
+Lunges, leg presses, and deadlifts while not as ideal can cover your gaps while still maintaining functionaility.

 If you are a roofer and you want to make it easier to climb up a ladder carrying shingles, lunges, squats, deadlifts sound great to include, but sprinting is not something that’s part of your goals.

-The key here is finding out exactly what movements you need and want to get better at in your life and to train to that.
+The key here is finding out exactly what movements you need and want to get better at in your life and train to that and not change it for an extended length of time.

 Functional Training Does Not Mean Replicative Training